 This involves the deployment of software updates.
 Across all vehicles, NOx emissions will reduce on average by 25 to 30 percent in normal driving operation as a result.
 For example, in a test conducted by "Auto Motor und Sport"on a Mercedes-Benz V-Class, NOx emissions were reduced by more than 80 percent following the software update.
 This reduction is just one example; it will surely not be possible to achieve the same result on average and in all model series.
 Nevertheless, with software updates NOx emissions can be rapidly and effectively reduced in many model series.

-The next vehicle for which we will offer a software update is the GLC.
-We are in contact with the German Federal Office for Motor Vehicles with regard to authorization for this action.
 Keeping in mind the complexity of the engine control system not only the development but also this approval process with regards to effectiveness and reliability of the software updates naturally takes some time.
 For this reason we’re also prioritizing our model series in terms of their volumes and their potential for improving air quality as quickly and effectively as possible.
 We are confident that we will have finished developing all the main software variants by the end of the year.

 Many may be asking themselves why we are able to improve the emissions of vehicles out in the field now and not before; and why so clearly with the aid of software updates alone.